Murattu Kaalai (1980 film): Plot

 Sundaravelu kills Sangili and frames Kaalaiyan.
 The police arrive at Kaalaiyan's marriage venue to arrest him.
 He escapes and hides in a forest.
 Soundaryam, coming to know about the misdeeds of her brother and his plans to destroy Kaalaiyan, argues with her brother and goes to the forest in search of Kaalaiyan.
 She finds him and reveals the truth.
 Sundaravelu, who had secretly followed Soundaryam to the forest, fights Kaalaiyan and takes his knife to kill him, but ends up killing Soundaryam, who came between the two.

 Kaalaiyan is again framed for murder by Sundaravelu, the police intensify their search and a team of officers reach the forest.
 One of them is Sundaravelu's man and he attacks an officer.
 The corrupt officer assumes he is dead and leaves the place, but Kaalaiyan finds and saves him.
 Sundaravelu learns that the attacked officer survived and sends a group of thugs to attack Kaalaiyan when he is travelling in a train.
 Kaalaiyan fights the thugs and subdues them all; he forces one of them to inform Sundaravelu that Kaalaiyan and the policeman are dead.

 During Sundaravelu's birthday party celebrations, Kaalaiyan and Kannamma come there disguised as dancers.
 When Sundaravelu gifts them money, Kaalaiyan reveals his true identity.
 A fight ensues, until a team of police officers arrives to arrest Sundaravelu for his crimes.
-When he demands witnesses and proof for his crimes, Saamipillai comes forward and agrees to give all the evidence, revealing his identity.
+When he demands witnesses and proof for his crimes, Saamipillai comes forward and agrees to give all the evidence, revealing his identity as the last surviving member of a family whom Sundaravelu's father had killed 35 years ago to encroach their land to build the palace Sundaravelu now lives in, revealing that he diliberately joined Sundaravelu as an adult to manipulate his actions and engineer his fall from within his gang.
 Sundaravelu realises that he does not have any support and shoots himself dead to avoid arrest.